Skip to main content

 If Audit is counting more images than you believe you have, there are also a few possible reasons behind that:

-• You may be forgetting about the images that are outside of your article, such as non-hyperlinked logos, star rating icons, and other surrounding images.
-We are scanning everything within the <body> tags of your page, and any non-hyperlinked <img> element will be included in the report.
+• You may forget about the images outside your article, such as non-hyperlinked logos, star rating icons, and other surrounding images.
+We are scanning everything within your page's <body> tags, and any non-hyperlinked <img> element will be included in the report.

 • There may be a caching issue on your server.